 - $5000 faculty mentor stipend to support educational expenses for their scholar.

-- Beckman Scholars may be invited to attend the annual Beckman Symposium in each of the two summers of their award term.
-The 2018 Beckman Symposium will be held in August (Dates to be announced, in Irvine, California
+- Beckman Scholars may be invited to attend the annual Beckman Symposium, in each of the two summers of their award term.
+The symposium typically takes place in August, in Irvine, California.

 Requirements and Expectations